passionateIntern/Host/README.md

 # Host Scripts
 # Repo Details
-This repo contains network scripting tools for testing and forensic purposes.
+This repo contains host scripting tools for testing and forensic purposes.
 Mainly for learning 👨‍🎓 purposes.